jdve/website/content/privacy.md

 statements without your permission, either.

 When you write us with a question or to ask for help, we'll keep that correspondence, and the email address, for future reference.
-When you browse our marketing pages, we'll track that for statistical purposes (like conversion rates and to test new designs).
 We also store any information you volunteer, like surveys, for as long as it makes sense.

 The only times we’ll ever share your info: